Are you ready for "All That Jazz"? Chicago reopens at Broadway's Ambassador Theatre, and tickets are available on New York Theatre Guide now.

-Chicago is the longest-running American musical and longest-running musical revival in Broadway history.
-This production officially opened at the Richard Rodgers Theatre on November 14, 1996, following previews from October 23.
-It moved to the Shubert Theatre in February 1997 and then transferred to its current home of the Ambassador Theatre in January 2003.
-The original production of the musical played at the Richard Rodgers (then known as the 46th Street Theatre) from May 1975 through to August 1977.
+Chicago is a musical about murder, greed, corruption, violence, exploitation, adultery and treachery, and it's both the longest-running American musical and longest-running musical revival in Broadway history.
+Chicago officially opened at the Richard Rodgers Theatre on November 14, 1996, and its since moved to the Shubert Theatre and now the Ambassador Theatre from January 2003.

-The Broadway revival was nominated for eight Tony Awards in 1997, ultimately winning six trophies, including "Best Revival of a Musical,” “Best Choreography,” and “Best Direction of a Musical.”
-It is the production’s highly stylized and revealing costumes as well as its Fosse-inspired choreography that have made the musical one of the most widely recognised Broadway shows in the entire world.
+Chicago was nominated for eight Tony Awards in 1997.
+The show ultimately won six trophies, including best revival of a musical, best choreography and best direction of a musical. “ The production’s highly stylized and revealing costumes as well as its Fosse-inspired choreography have made the musical one of the most widely recognised Broadway shows worldwide.

-But there's nothing quite like experiencing this sizzling show and musical score live!
+There's nothing quite like experiencing this sizzling show and musical score live!

 (Photos by Jeremy Daniel)